 8. Feb.
 2021

-Note 1: The Akira SUEHIRO Collection is currently being prepared to be registered in OPAC.
+Note 1: The Akira SUEHIRO Collection is currently in the process of being registered in OPAC.
+(See details in OPAC)

 Note 2:【Past Article】The Akira SUEHIRO Collection (http://u-parl.lib.u-tokyo.ac.jp/archives/english/suehiro-collection)